keithbuhler/keithbuhler.github.io/fun/phd-how-to.md

 We applied to 14 schools.
 I got 10 rejections, and 4 acceptances.
 U.K. was my top choice because I wanted to work with David Bradshaw, but the choice was easy.
 Claremont and University of Chicago offered no funding, no tuition; University of Dallas offered tuition with no funding; University of Kentucky offered tuition with funding.
 I accepted the offer.

-## Should you get a PhD in philosophy?

-1. Do you want to go to graduate school?
+## Do you want to go to graduate school?

 This is the difficult discernment decision.
 Why go to grad school?
 [There are almost no jobs in philosophy.](http://leiterreports.typepad.com/blog/2015/02/pedigree-matters-and-prospective-students-are-entitled-to-know.html) In my opinion, you should only go to graduate school if you cannot imagine being happy doing anything else except philosophy.